PawanRamaMali/JS/Introduction to JavaScript/index.md

 #### External JS:
 We can write JavaScript code in other file having an extension .js and then link this file inside the `<head>` tag of the HTML file in which we want to add this code.

+### JavaScript engines

+JavaScript can execute not only in the browser, but also on the server, or actually on any device that has a special program called the JavaScript engine.

+* The browser has an embedded engine sometimes called a “JavaScript virtual machine”.

+Different engines have different “codenames”.
+For example:

+* V8 – in Chrome and Opera.
+* SpiderMonkey – in Firefox.
+* “Chakra” for IE
+* “JavaScriptCore”, “Nitro” and “SquirrelFish” for Safari, etc.

 ## Syntax: